 For the gym, it’s a win-win situation.
 They get money (“tuition”) from people who want to be personal trainers.
 The certification becomes a profit center for the gym.
 It'ss another way they can make money.
 If the person is also a member of the health club, the club gets paid twice – for the gym membership and the “certification”.
 If the person does the “internship” the club gets free help.

 Sometimes the gyms also make the person get “re-certified” every year or so.
 This means that the gym gets a steady stream of extra cash from its students.
 An extra bonus for the club!

 What a great deal, right?

 Not so fast….

+Nobody BUT that particular gym accepts the certification!
+Nobody else accepts it.
 It’s usually only after the person has spent their money and gotten their certification, do they realize that no other health club in the world accepts that cert.